defuncart/flutter_pseudolocalizor/README.md

 - Only CSV input files are supported.
 - Supports Latin-1 Supplement and Latin Extended-A but not Latin Extended-B or Latin Extended-C.
 - The following languages are supported: de, es, fr, it, pl, pt, ru and tr.
-- Only text expansion is considered.
+- Only two text expansion formats are considered.
 - Only one character replacement style.
 - Except for Spanish, punctuation isn't considered for text expansion.